jongtaek-kim/Informatics-Resource-For-Pathologists/README.md

 [Software Carpentry](https://software-carpentry.org/workshops/) teach three core topics: the Unix shell, version control with Git, and a programming language (Python or R)

-Computer Science 101 [(Stanford Online)](https://online.stanford.edu/courses/soe-ycscs101-sp-computer-science-101) is a short course that teaches the essential ideas of computer science for a zero prior-experience aaudience.
+Computer Science 101 [(Stanford Online)](https://online.stanford.edu/courses/soe-ycscs101-sp-computer-science-101) is a short course that teaches the essential ideas of computer science for a zero prior-experience audience.

 ### A. Knowledge of Linux and Command Line Operations